 Lieutenant Colonel Wagner is a graduate of the Infantry Officer Basic Course, Military Intelligence Captains Career Course, Counterintelligence Officer Course, Federal Bureau of Investigation National Academy, and the College of Naval Command and Staff, Newport, Rhode Island.

-Lieutenant Colonel McCabe’s military awards and decorations include the Bronze Star Medal; Defense Meritorious Service Medal; Meritorious Service Medal; Joint Service Commendation Medal; Army Commendation Medal (with Oak Leaf Cluster); Army Achievement Medal (with 2 Oak Leaf Clusters); Joint Meritorious Unit Award (with 3 Oak Leaf Clusters); Army Superior Unit Award; National Defense Service Medal; Armed Forces Expeditionary Medal; Afghanistan Campaign Medal; Iraq Campaign Medal (with 3 Bronze Stars); Global War on Terrorism Expeditionary Medal; Global War on Terrorism Service Medal; Armed Forces Reserve Medal (with “M” Device); Army Service Ribbon; NATO Medal; Parachutist Badge; Air Assault Badge; Basic Recruiter Badge, German Parachutist Badge and Australian Parachutist Badge.
+Lieutenant Colonel Wagner’s military awards and decorations include the Bronze Star; the Defense Meritorious Service Medal; three awards of the Meritorious Service Medal; the Army Commendation Medal; 10 awards of the Army Achievement Medal; the Valorous Unit Award; two National Defense Service Medals; the Armed Forces Expeditionary Medal; the Afghanistan Campaign Medal; the Global War on Terrorism Expeditionary Medal; the Global War on Terrorism Service Medal; the NATO Medal; the Expert Infantry Badge; the Parachutist Badge; and the Ranger Tab.

 Command Sergeant Major

 CSM Michael T. Forbes II